Explore real-time analytics in Microsoft Fabric

 -

-Review the results, then modify the query to show the number of taxi pickups for each hour:
+Replace the query with the following code to show the number of taxi pickups for each hour, and then select Run:

-- Wait a few seconds and run it again, noting that the number of pickups change as new data is added to the table from the real-time stream.
+Wait a few seconds and select Run again, noting that the pickup counts change as new data is added to the table from the real-time stream.

 Clean up resources

-In this exercise, you have create an eventhouse, ingested real-time data using an eventstream, queried the ingested data in a KQL database table, created a real-time dashboard to visualize the real-time data, and configured an alert using Activator.
+In this exercise, you created an eventhouse, captured real-time data using an eventstream, and queried the captured data in a KQL database table.

 If you’ve finished exploring Real-Time Intelligence in Fabric, you can delete the workspace you created for this exercise.